 The Pond A8 system consists of Ponds A5, A7, A8N, and A8S.
-This system is operated to maintain muted tidal circulation through the ponds while maintaining discharge salinities to the Bay at less than 40 ppt.
+This system is operated to maintain muted tidal circulation through the ponds while maintaining discharge salinities to the

+Bay at less than 40 ppt.
 As part of the Phase 1 initial actions, a 40-foot armored notch with multiple bays that can be opened and closed independently at A8 and Alviso Slough was installed.
-Current operation (2016) is that 5 bays are opened year round.
+In May of 2017 all 8 bays were opened year round.
 On-going mercury studies continue.
-Pond A8 is identified as tidal habitat in the long-term programmatic restoration of the Project.
-In 2014, the gate on the intake at A5 from Guadalupe Slough failed and intakes water at high tides (cannot be fully closed).
-This structure is also in need of repair; however, the Service has not identified funds at this time.
+Ponds A5, A7 and A8 are identified as tidal habitat in the long-term programmatic restoration of the Project.
+The water control structures at both A7 and A5 from Alviso Slough and Guadalupe Slough respectively, have failed and intake water at high tides (cannot be fully closed).
+These structure are in need of repair; however, the Service has not identified funds to repair them at this time.
+As part of Phase II salt Pond Restoration, the southern levee of Pond A-8 will receive an "ecotone levee".
+An ecotone levee is a 30:1 slope to allow for more high tide refugia habitat.